Syncific

 Sources Overview

-Syncific connects to 7 creative asset sources plus AI generation via OpenRouter.
-All connections use official OAuth flows — your credentials are encrypted with AES-256 and stored in the Syncific broker, never on your CMS.
+Syncific connects to 7 built-in creative asset sources plus custom API sources and AI generation via OpenRouter.
+Built-in connections use official OAuth flows.
+Custom sources use Personal Access Tokens stored in an AES-256 encrypted vault.
+Your credentials are never stored on your CMS.

 Adobe Lightroom & Photoshop